Open Water Swimming

 This camp is run by the region under the guidance of the ASA England Programmes Team and is aimed at swimmers aged 12-16 who have placed in the top three in their races at our regional open water championships.
 They will be invited to the camp to work on improving their skills, tactics and understanding of open water swimming over two separate days, one indoors and one outdoors.

-For further information on open water swimming, please visit the ASA's Competitive Swimming Hub which has an Introduction to Open Water Swimming.
+For further information on open water swimming, please visit the Swim England's Competitive Swimming Hub which has an Introduction to Open Water Swimming.